 Marketable securities and other investments consist primarily of marketable debt securities that are used by the Corporation to support short-term operational and capital needs.
-As of December 31, 2023 and 2022, \$27.4 million and \$23.8 million, respectively, included underlying obligations whose maturities are greater than one year from the date of the combined balance sheets.
-Due to the markets in which these securities are traded, the Corporation believes the securities can be liquidated at their fair value without restriction and, therefore, has included the securities as current assets.
+As of December 31, 2024 and 2023, \$48.3 million and \$27.4 million, respectively, included underlying obligations whose maturities are greater than one year from the date of the combined balance sheets.
+Due to the markets in which these securities are traded, the Corporation believes the marketable securities can be liquidated at their fair value without restriction and, therefore, has included the marketable securities as current assets.